oldhiccup/hiccup/index.md

 # Translate

+IMPORTANT : The Portuguese and English languages for Our Home will always be maintained by the team, the other languages maintained by the community.

 The commands below are for translation game, send the command and the bot will send you a sentence to translate, pay attention to the translation of the sentence, check the grammar carefully and thank you for contributing.

 If you have difficulties with translation you can use the translation tool at https://www.deepl.com/translator is the best for translation and https://languagetool.org/ helps you with grammar.